 1. J’NOON RED

 J’NOON is India’s first luxury wine brand that is available to a global audience.
 It comes in a limited edition range of only 2,400 bottles of red, white, and sparkling wine.
 J’NOON Red is an excellent blend of Cabernet Sauvignon co-fermented with Petit Verdot and the Marcelan variety of grapes.
 It has a refreshing, deep purple colour and a full-bodied taste that will go well with rich Indian gravies.

 This wine has a hint of oak giving it a mild husky flavour along with fruity notes of green apple and melon.
 It tastes mildly acidic and pairs well with kebabs and grilled chicken.
 Drink chilled.

 Chandon Rose is a blend of the Shiraz variety of grapes that are acquired exclusively from a vineyard in Nashik.
 It has a beautiful pink colour with intense aromas and flavours of strawberries, cherries, watermelon, and crushed rose petals.
 Its creamy palate goes well with a tomato-based gravy.

 4. GROVER ZAMPA SOIREE BRUT

-Homegrown brand Grover Zampa’s Soiree Brut is among its best selling and highest awarded wines.
-The sparkling wine has fresh notes of lemon with hints of a toasted bread.
+Homegrown brand Grover Zampa’s Soiree Brut is among its best selling and most awarded wines.
+The sparkling wine has fresh notes of lemon with hints of toasted bread.
 If that doesn’t tingle your taste buds, we don’t know what will!
 It can be paired with spicy Indian and Thai cuisine.

 5. SULA RASA SHIRAZ